megaease/telegraf/docs/CONFIGURATION.md

 - **ignore_error_inputs**:
   If set to true, discard the input plugins that produce the error during initialization.
-  If set to false, When there is an Input exception during initialization, the Telegraf program will exit directly.
+  If set to false, the program will exit when an input plugin has an error occurred during the initialization.
   Default: false

 ## Plugins